Yury Yanowsky: Career

 Yanowsky joined the corps de ballet at Boston Ballet in 1993 after seeing the company perform on tour in Spain.
 He was promoted to the rank of principal dancer in 1999.
 Throughout his career at Boston Ballet, Yanowsky danced many lead roles including Prince Siegfried in Swan Lake, Duke Albrecht of Silesia in Giselle, Basilio in Don Quixote, Oberon in A Midsummer Night's Dream, Count Dracula in Dracula, and Franz in Coppélia.
 He also danced secondary roles including Hilarion in Giselle, Lensky in Onegin, Tybalt in Romeo and Juliet, and Pinkerton in Madame Butterfly.
 He danced with the Boston Ballet for twenty-two years before retiring from dancing to focus on his work as a choreographer.

-Yanowsky has choreographed numerous ballets for the Boston Ballet, Boston Ballet II, Bundes Jugend Ballet Hamburg, Festival Ballet Providence, Carlos Acosta's Premiere's Plus, and for international galas.
+Yanowsky has choreographed numerous ballets for the Boston Ballet, Boston Ballet II, Bundes Jugend Ballet Hamburg, Ballet RI, Carlos Acosta's Premiere's Plus, and for international galas.
 In 2015 he was awarded the Choreographic Prize at the Erik Bruhn Competition for his ballet, District.
 He was the guest choreographer for the Opening Night Gala for the Ballet Program at Jacob's Pillow Dance in 2016.

 Yanowsky serves on the faculty at Centro Coreographico and Las Palmas Spain and has as taught at Boston Ballet, Joffrey Ballet, Harvard University, and Colby College.